faltiska/Matcha-TTS-24k/README.md

 - I have implemented a corpus mel and pitch precomputation script.
 - I have included a matmul precision auto-config

+# Learning gradients

+The gradient norm charts tell you about training stability and convergence:
+- What gradient norms mean:
+- Total norm: Overall magnitude of all gradients combined
+- Too high (>10): Gradients exploding, model unstable
+- Too low (<0.001): Gradients vanishing, model not learning
+- Healthy: 0.1-5 range, gradually decreasing over time

+Per-layer norms: Which parts of your model are learning
+- Encoder vs Decoder vs Flow matching components
+- If one is much larger, that component dominates learning
+- If one is near zero, that component isn't learning

+What to look for:
+- Spikes: Sudden jumps indicate instability - may need lower learning rate or gradient clipping
+- Flat lines: Model stopped learning - learning rate too low or saturated
+- Steady decrease: Good!
+Model is converging smoothly
+- Oscillations: Normal early on, but persistent oscillations suggest learning rate too high

+# Misc

 See original [readme](ORIGINAL-README.md) too.